tristanls/discover/README.md

 #### Settle the vocabulary

 Throughout Discover, the transport, and the k-bucket implementations, the vocabulary is inconsistent (in particular the usage of "contact", "node", "network", and "DHT").
 Once the implementation settles and it becomes obvious what belongs where, it will be helpful to have a common, unifying way to refer to everything.

-#### Less destructive unregister()

-Currently, `discover.unregister(contact)` deletes all "closest" contact information that was gathered within the k-bucket corresponding to the `contact`.
-This throws away DHT information stored there.

-An elaboration would be to distribute known contacts to other k-buckets when a `contact` is unregistered.

 ## Sources